google-research-datasets/egotempo/README.md

 ## Contact
-For questions or issues related to the dataset, please open an issue in this repository or contact the authors via the information provided in the paper.
+For questions or issues related to the dataset, please open an issue in this repository or contact the authors.

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards